 As of 2017, two stabilization projects have been completed.
 The first of the two projects, YC-14, stabilized a total of 2,600 feet of stream bank.
 The stabilization of this section is estimated to reduce 234 tons of sediment loading per year and 304.2 pounds of phosphorus loading per year.
 The second project, YC-8, stabilized 2,200 feet of stream bank which will in turn help to reduce 396 tons of sediment loading per year and 514.8 pounds of phosphorus loading per year.

-Iowa DNR Lakes Restoration, the 319 Grant Program, and the City of Des Moines, all Easter Lake Watershed Project partners, are working collaboratively to restore Yeader Creek.
-Funding for these projects comes from DNR Section 319, City of Des Moines, and Iowa DNR Lakes Restoration.
+Easter Lake Watershed Project partners including, Iowa DNR Lakes Restoration, the 319 Grant Program, and the City of Des Moines worked collaboratively to restore these sections of Yeader Creek.
+Funding for Phase One Yeader Creek Stabilization comes from DNR Section 319, City of Des Moines, and Iowa DNR Lakes Restoration.